yakuana/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?

+      Context Api allows data to be passed directly to the components that need them rather than passing data from the top-down through components that may not use the data.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+      1. Actions - actions are objects created by action creator functions and are dispatched by reducers
+      2. Reducers - a reducer is a function which takes two arguments – the current state and an action – and returns a new, updated state object based on both arguments.
+      3. Store - a single immutable state tree where all state changes are explicitly handled by dispatching actions

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+      Application state is state passed top-down (parent to child) via props.
+Component state is state within an individual component.
+When there is state that does not need to be passed to every component in the tree, use component state.
+Otherwise, use application state.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+      Redux-thunk - A thunk is another word for a function that’s returned by another.
+Redux-thunk provides the ability to handle asynchronous operations inside action creators.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+      My favorite state management system is redux because it seems like I have to be more aware of what data is changing and how that will change the overall state of my project.

 ## Project Set Up